luke92/DynamoDbGolangUnitTest/README.md

 # DynamoDbGolangUnitTest
-Project making unit test in DynamoDB
+Project using Unit Test in Golang with DynamoDB